 Participation through performance can be one of the key factors in the development and maintenance of a life-long enthusiasm for music making.
 This in turn can lead to the desire for deeper understanding of the cultural history and context that formed the music.
 Since 2000, the EBA has promoted and organised a range of workshops and performances held at various locations in the UK.

 Working with young people

 From the beginning, the EBA has been engaged in educational activities with primary and secondary schools.
-We have donated musical instruments and hosted performance workshops demonstrating the African American underpinnings of 20th Century popular music.
+We have donated musical instruments and hosted performance workshops demonstrating the African American underpinnings of twentieth-century popular music.

 Working with the local community

 EBA trustees are frequent broadcasters and guests on national and local UK radio programmes featuring African American music.
 Michael Roach presented a three-part series called ‘Deep Blue’ on BBC’s Radio 4.
 The EBA has been working with the Gloucestershire County Library Services since 2003 presenting concerts and events to local community groups.
 In 2011, we received a grant from the Summerfield Trust to produce a film promoting higher achievement involving secondary school children that was featured at the ‘Black Achievement Awards Ceremony’ sponsored by the Gloucestershire County Council’s Racial Equality and Diversity Services.